nsr51324/nsr51324/README.md

 ## ✅ **Projects**
 🔮 **Student Engagement Detection System**

-I developed a smart system based on a 360° camera with DeepFace and Flask API to measure students' concentration during class.
+I developed a smart system based on a 360° camera with DeepFace and Flask API to measure students concentration during class.

 The system analyzes the student's facial expressions and gaze, and determines whether they are paying attention or not, whether in a real classroom or in online classes.